aws-samples/eks-workshop/content/calico/stars_policy_demo/directional_traffic.md

 ![directional traffic](/images/calico-client-f-b-access.png)

 Let's have a look at the backend-policy.
-Its spec has a podSelector that selects all pods with the label **role:backend**, and allows ingress from all pods that have the label **role:frontend** and on TCP port **6379**
+Its spec has a podSelector that selects all pods with the label **role:backend**, and allows ingress from all pods that have the label **role:frontend** and on TCP port **6379**, but not the other way round.
+Traffic is allowed in one direction on a specific port number.

 ```
 spec: